Graylog2/documentation/pages/getting_started/stream_alerts.rst

 .. image:: /images/gs_20-crstream.png

 Let’s create a stream for all incoming security/authentication error messages.
-Click Create Stream.
+Click *Create Stream*.

 Type in a Title and Description.